kfitz/presentations.kfitz.info/utk.md

 Note: If that's your reaction, you're not alone.
 As Deb Chachra points out in her brilliant new book, *How Infrastructure Works*, “Infrastructural systems are famously boring because the best possible outcome is nothing happening, or at least nothing unexpected or untoward.”
 The best thing that infrastructure can do is remain invisible and just work.
 But as Chachra also argues, the shape of our entire culture is dependent on our infrastructure, and where inequities are part of those systems’ engineering, they constrain the ways that culture can evolve.

-- social and epistemic justice
+- foster social and epistemic justice
-- communities of practice
+- empower communities of practice
-- community-led decision making
+- enable community-led decision making
-- public investment

 Note:  Infrastructure matters, and the scholarly communication infrastructures on which we build, develop, design, and publish our work have deep implications for our abilities
-	- to work toward social and epistemic justice in our communication practices
+	- to foster social and epistemic justice in our knowledge production and communication practices
-	- to center communities of practice and their concerns in our work
+	- to empower communities of practice and their concerns in the development and dissemination of knowledge
 	- to enable trustworthy governance and decision-making that is led by the communities that our publications and platforms are intended to serve
-	- and to secure public investment in order to ensure that scholarly communication can become actually equitable
+But all of this requires commitment to open, public infrastructures, in order to ensure that scholarly communication can become actually equitable.

 ## actually equitable